tantaman/aphrodite-graphql-starter/README.md

 See `src/domain.aphro` and how `& GraphQL` extensions are used.

-Note -- this is a WIP and still buggy.
+**Note -- I'm a 1 man show at the moment and this is a WIP that is still buggy.**

 Known issues:
 1. Connections are not complete